Nowadays, the super-wealthy like Jeff Bezos, Warren Buffett, and Elon Musk are always talked about.

-We think that it’s worth mentioning that it was written that taxes are assessed on income rather than wealth in parenthesis.
-Well, of course, they are!
+We think that it’s worth mentioning that it was written that taxes are assessed on income rather than wealth in parentheses.
+Well, of course they are!

 The people are upset, so the politicians have to respond because they want one of two things.
 First, they want to keep their jobs.
 Second, they want to ascend to power.

 They always find a scapegoat.
 The fact is that these people aren’t concerned about Warren Buffet nor Elon Musk.